-The majority of classes at Capilano University will be offered via adapted modes of delivery in the Fall 2020 semester.
-This is expected to continue for the 2020-2021 academic year.
-The University is currently developing plans for the 2020-2021 academic year, with a combination of online and the reintroduction of in-person teaching and learning where safe and appropriate.
-In-person learning will be facilitated to the extent possible, again focusing on requisite safety guidelines.
+The majority of classes at Capilano University will be offered via adapted modes of delivery.
+This is expected to continue for the 2020-2021 academic year with a combination of online, and where safe and appropriate by following public health guidelines, in-person teaching and learning.

-I have been accepted into a program in the Fall semester.
+I have been accepted into a program in the Spring 2021 semester.
 Can I begin my courses from my home country?

 Yes.
-If you are unable to travel to Canada for fall 2020 due to COVID-19 travel restrictions, you are permitted to enroll as a full-time student and take online courses outside of Canada.
+If you are unable to travel to Canada for Spring 2021 due to COVID-19 travel restrictions, you are permitted to enroll as a full-time student and take online courses outside of Canada.
 To be considered a full-time student, you must be enrolled in 9 or more credits (9 credits usually equals 3 courses).

 - Time zones: Please account for time zones when you select courses.
 Some courses have scheduled class times when students are expected to be online and participating in the class.

 - Internet requirements: You will be required to stream videos and video conferencing.
 You are responsible for all internet costs associated with your connections in your country.

 - Online learning platforms: Learn how to use eLearn, MS Teams, Zoom, WebEx, Skype.

 - Textbooks and resources: The CapU Bookstore will not ship internationally.
 Most instructors will assign digital resources, but in some cases, you may need to find your books independently on Amazon or from the publisher.

 - Access: Some content posted by instructors can be restricted to viewing within Canada only.
 This may require the use of a personal VPN set to view content from Canada.

 Do I need a study permit to start online classes from outside of Canada to be eligible for the Post-Graduation Work Permit (PGWP) program?